arndom/pic-placeholder/README.md

 Running the above with `yarn start`effectively generates  the 500+ JSON used for this project.

-- The next step after the generation is done is alter the JSON to match the schema as defined in the earlier sections and download the images using this script:
+- The next step after the generation is done is to alter the JSON to match the schema defined in the earlier sections and download the images using this script:

 ```js
 const fs = require('fs'),